 1. Nike Air Force 1 ‘Playstation’ (2006)1.
 Nike Air Force 1 ‘Playstation’ (2006)

 Currently locked at $4,000 on StockX, the original Air Force 1 ‘PlayStation’ build is legendary.
-One of the most coveted and hard to cop kicks of all time, the Friends and Family Air Force 1 took the silhouette to even greater heights, bringing a digital drip to a tense console war between Sony and Microsoft (The Air Force 1 ‘Playstation’ dropped in the lead-up to the PlayStation 3 and one year after Microsoft released the Xbox 360).
-Built with piano black patent leather, fans were left to pick up their jaws from the floor with this one, the sneaker flexing a visual fidelity rivalling next-gen gaming rigs.
+One of the most coveted and hard-to-cop kicks of all time, the Friends and Family Air Force 1 took the silhouette to even greater heights.
+They brought a digital drip to a tense console war between Sony and Microsoft (The Air Force 1 ‘Playstation’ dropped in the lead-up to the PlayStation 3 and one year after Microsoft released the Xbox 360).
+Fans were left to pick up their jaws from the floor with this one.
+Built with piano black patent leather, the sneaker flexes a visual fidelity rivalling next-gen gaming rigs.
 With individual numbering on all 150 pairs, the most notable recipient of the Air Force 1 was the man with the most venomous drip of them all – Kobe ‘The Black Mamba’ Bryant.
 In 2009, Sony gave fans another crack at the design.
 The bad news?
-It was even more limited than the initial drop!
+It was even more limited than the initial drop.